SvenMichaelKlose/tre/modules/lml/README.md

          (img :src ,props.src)
          (figcaption ,props.alt))))

-(declare-lml-component my-image)
+(declare-lml-component my-image) ; Now $$ knows MY-IMAGE.
 ```

+PROPS is a JSON object containing the attributes.
+Children
+are in attribute "children".

 Components can also be classes derived from LML-COMPONENT) to
 set up elements with state.
 Changing the state will cause
-the component to create its DOM tree again with its RENDER
+the component to create its DOM tree again via its RENDER
 method.

 ```